bfjia/iMicroSeq_PublicationMonitoringBot/msg_test.md

-Sarah Otto has a new publication:
+Diego Borin Nobrega has a new publication:
-  * Evolutionary responses to increased opportunity for sexual selection in yeast.
-Published in bioRxiv.  https://www.biorxiv.org/content/10.1101/2025.11.03.686343.abstract
+  * Infodemiology of public sentiment toward the measles vaccine in Canada: A google trends and health belief model–based analysis, 2025.
+Published in Vaccine.  https://www.sciencedirect.com/science/article/pii/S0264410X25012964